trdroid/Android-Examples/Services/README.md

 onStartCommand() is called when the service is explicitly started using the startService() method

 onDestroy() is called when the service is stopped using the stopService() method

+The service code runs in the main thread.